SolaceProducts/pubsubplus-pks-quickstart/README.md

 ImagePullSecrets may be required if using signed images from a private Docker registry, including Harbor.

-Here is an example of creating a secret.
+Here is an example of creating an ImagePullSecret.
 Refer to your registry's documentation for the specific details of use.

 ```sh
 kubectl create secret docker-registry <pull-secret-name> --dockerserver=<private-registry-server> \